-The Article says all of the following except
+The Article says all of the following except .

-- Ancient chocolate was dark, grainy, and bitter. - B Graham crackers were created in the late 1800s using whole wheat flour. - © In 1875, a chocolate maker mixed milk, sugar, and chocolate to form milk chocolate.
+- (A) The chocolate once made by Mesoamericans was grainy and bitter. - B Graham crackers were originally created in the late 1800s using whole wheat flour. - © In 1875, a chocolate maker mixed milk, sugar, and chocolate to form milk chocolate. - D Today's marshmallows are made with ingredients like corn syrup, corn starch, and gelatin.